How your speed of responsiveness can get, or lose you, sales.

 2. Speed matters in Sales – Even with personal relationships

 “Whereas water is our business, and we are known for pumps, we don’t offer borehole drilling services.
-However, once the it’s sunk we offer water testing services and can install a submersible pump.
+However, once it’s sunk we offer water testing services and can install a submersible pump.
 But speed is of the essence.
 I am a victim of not responding fast enough, despite being the Head of Sales.
 My slow degree of responsiveness was informed by the fact that we are in the same prayer group with the prospect.
 She had even approached me to ask if we sink boreholes and I had told her no, but that once it’s sunk to let me know.
 And she did.
 But hey, she’s a personal friend and we meet every Wednesday evening for prayers.

 Speed of responsiveness in sales